amitslmn/MoviesApp/README.md

 In case you do not have an internet connection, we will use the database to pull saved information on movies.

+You can rotate your phone if it is more comfortable :)

 # Installing

 You can install the app throgh APK file.